jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Nephrekh

   - **\[Ability] Translocation Beams:** Models in this unit have a 6+ invulnerable save.
-In addition, when this unit Advances or Disengages, you may choose to have it Translocate - if it does, models in it can move horizontally through terrain and other models when resolving this Advance or Disengage move, but the unit will not be eligible to perform any actions in the following Shooting phase.
-Units that Disengage by Translocating cannot be pursued.
+In addition, when this unit Advances or Disengages, you may choose to have it Translocate - if it does, models in this unit may move a maximum distance equal to their Move characteristic + 6", or two their Move characteristic, whichever is lower (same as when Advancing normaly) AND they may move horizontally through terrain features and other models while resolving this move.
+After a unit Translocates, it becomes exhausted and not eligible to perform any actions in the following shooting phase, but all ranged attacks targetting this unit in the following shooting phasesuffer an Impairment to their hit rolls.
+  - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem when a NEPREKH CORE unit Translocates using its **Translocation Beams** ability.
+That unit and up to 1 NEPREKH CORE CHARACTER that may have joined it during the Translocation becomes subject to the following effects: a) If it Disengaged using this ability, it cannot be Pursued;
+b) After finishing the action, the unit becomes unexhausted and the effect of **Translocation Beams** no longer prevents it from performing actions in the following shooting phase; c) The unit counts as having moved Normally.
+All of the above are Command Effects.
   - **\[Stratagem] Translocation Crypt (1CP):** Use this Stratagem before the battle when declaring reserves and transports (if you are playing a mission without this step, use this Stratagem during deployment instead).
 Select one NEPHREKH unit (excluding VEHICLE or MONSTER units) from your army.
 That unit gains the **Dimensional Translocation** special rule.
-  - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem after a NEPREKH CORE unit Translocates using its **Translocation Beams** ability.
-That unit becomes unexhausted and can perform actions normally in the subsequent phases, as if it hadn't Disengaged, even if it had.
-This is a Command Effect.
   - **\[Relic] Staff of Dawn:** Equip to a NEPREKH CHARACTER model armed with a Staff of light.
 The Staff of Dawn replaces the staff of light and has the profile described below.
   - **\[Warlord Trait] Hyperlight Drifter:** This unit WARLORD gains the **Dimensional Translocation** special rule.
 If